 Welcome to the MNI induced pluripotent stem cell (iPSC)/CRISPR Platform.
 To understand the work done at the MNI and within the platform, Dr. Durcan provides an overview in this video.

-- Work with users in the design and execution of assays using iPSC-derived neurons.
+- Work with users in the design and standardization of assays requiring the use of iPSC-derived neurons.

 If interested in working with iPSCs for your research, feel free to contact thomas.durcan [at] mcgill.ca (Thomas Durcan) or lenore.beitel [at] mcgill.ca (Lenore Beitel) for any further information or to set up an initial meeting.